wanghehv1996/newton/docs/concepts/articulations.rst

      - up to 6

 D6 joints are the most general joint type in Newton and can be used to represent any combination of translational and rotational degrees of freedom.
-Prismatic, revolute, planar, universal, and compound joints can be seen as special cases of the D6 joint.
+Prismatic, revolute, planar, and universal joints can be seen as special cases of the D6 joint.

 Definition of ``joint_q``
 ^^^^^^^^^^^^^^^^^^^^^^^^^